 Press small knobs on the four controls under the left end of the LCD: SHIFT/LOW, HI/WIDTH, SPEED/MIC and CMP/PWR.
-These knobs are all the same size.
-The four controls are encoders that rotate continuously, so the knobs have no index marks.
-The knobs are held in place by a friction spring as shown in Figure 44.
+These knobs are all the same size and are held in place by a friction spring as shown in Figure 48.
 Align the flat in the knob with the flat on each shaft before pressing each knob in place.
 In addition to the rotating encoder, each knob has a switch that is actuated by pressing the knob toward the panel.
 You will feel the switch action when you press each knob onto the shaft.